go-gitea/gitea/docs/content/doc/usage/email-setup.en-us.md

 ## Sendmail version
 Use the operating system’s sendmail command instead of SMTP.
 This is common on Linux servers.
-Note: For use in the official gitea docker image, please configure with the SMTP version.
+Note: For use in the official Gitea Docker image, please configure with the SMTP version.
 ```ini
 [mailer]
 ENABLED       = true